binary-com/daily-report/_posts/en/2018-07-03-Aussie-Rallies-After-Rate-Hold-03-july-18.md

 The pound and euro have a slight positive bias, with the EUR/USD and GBP/USD nudging higher.
 The EUR/JPY and GBP/JPY are also tracking higher, while the EUR/GBP tops 0.8850 with the euro in control.

+The US Dollar index is dipping lower this morning, but remains within touching distance of the recent highs.

 The USD/CAD is slipping lower again as oil prices dropped below $78.00.
 Meanwhile, the USD/CHF remains rangebound just below parity.

-The US Dollar index is dipping lower this morning, but remains within touching distance of the recent highs.

-The USD/JPY to perform well with posting its sixth gain in a row and is set to test the highs of 111.00.
+The USD/JPY continues to perform well with posting its sixth gain in a row and is set to test the highs of 111.00.

 ## Coming up today